-Please register via e-mail on or before 1 October 2015: matthias.hofmann@phil.tu-chemnitz.de.
+Please register via e-mail (matthias.hofmann (at) phil.tu-chemnitz.de) on or before 1 October 2016.
 Prof. Dr. Cecile Sandten Research Colloquium Tuesday, 12:00-13:30, 2/RH39/233 Content:

 The Research Colloquium is open to students who are preparing for their final oral and written exams.
 It is intended to give students a platform to present their projects and to raise questions and/or difficulties they may be facing at an early stage of their research.
 Further, students are encouraged to engage in critical discussions, and gain feedback from their peers concerning their research projects.
 We will also discuss a wide range of general topics and individual topics required for final exams.
 Requirements for credits: